Following the current surge of COVID-19, guidance for international travelers changes with global and domestic infection rates

 Before entering Israel

-- If you were confirmed with COVID-19 and have not yet recovered according to the Israeli protocol and the protocol of your destination country – you should not board the flight or the cruise.
+- You should not board the flight or cruise if you were confirmed with COVID-19 and have not yet recovered in accordance with Israeli protocol and the protocol of your destination country.

-- Fill out the entry form to Israel during the 10 days prior your flight to Israel, your cruise to Israel or before land border crossing to Israel:
+- Fill out the form for entry to Israel within 10 days before your flight to Israel, before your cruise to Israel or before arriving in an Israeli land border crossing.

 Both a digital and a physical copy can be presented.

-The confirmation must be kept until after the crossing in the border control in Israel, as it should be available for inspection if necessary.
+The confirmation must be kept until after the crossing in the border control in Israel, and should be available for inspection if necessary.